zomnium/plastichabitat/index.md

 ### Open Source!

 Do you know the basics or have advanced skills?
-Then you probably find this a useful resource and I would appriciate to receive any feedback, advice and like to discuss.
-All content is open source and will be in a repository on [Github](https://github.com/zomnium/plastichabitat), so you can fork, change, commit and make pull requests!
+Then you probably find this a useful resource and I would appriciate to receive any feedback if you have.
+All content is open source and is [available on Github](https://github.com/zomnium/plastichabitat), so you can fork it!

 ### A little about me

-My name is Tim van Bergenhenegouwen and I'm a graphic designer who likes programming too.
+My name is Tim van Bergenhenegouwen and I'm a graphic designer who likes also likes programming.
 My interests are PHP, NodeJS, Front-end MVC and Realtime applications.
 Also I'm building an open source CMS called [Robodt](http://robodt.io/).

 I run a small design and development agency in the Netherlands called [Slurfhondje](http://www.slurfhondje.nl/) (Dutch for [Elephant Shrew](http://en.wikipedia.org/wiki/Elephant_shrew)) and like to create projects at [Zomnium](http://zomnium.com/).
 You can also find me at [Github](https://github.com/zomnium), [Twitter](http://twitter.com/slurfhondje), Zerply, Linkedin and [Flickr](http://flickr.com/benangerheim).